3 outstanding examples of encouraging tech diversity, inclusion and belonging

 The work of these associates and others who are committed to creating an inviting environment for all is so valuable to the Capital One community, inside the office and beyond.
 By standing up and encouraging change, these associates are shaping spaces where everyone is welcome and encouraged to be themselves.
 Building on the important groundwork done by Julie Elberfeld and other pioneering tech leaders, these award winners are creating a brighter future for tech diversity and inclusion for everyone.

-How The Blacks in Tech Summit Inspires Innovation and Growth for Black Technologists
+How the Blacks in Tech Summit inspires innovation and growth

 Learn more about the exciting summit, held virtually in 2020, that brings together Blacks in Technologists and allies to connect, learn, and celebrate.

 Blacks in Tech: How Black technologists connect and thrive

 Blacks in Tech creates an inclusive community of technologists to help associates grow and thrive.
 Learn more.

 How tech associates invest in their whole selves and find balance

 Learn how monthly “Invest in Yourself Days” are giving tech associates the flexibility to develop and care for themselves, however they choose.

 Opinions are those of the individual author.
 Statements are deemed accurate at the time of posting.
 Unless otherwise noted, Capital One is not affiliated with, or endorsed by, any company mentioned.
 All trademarks and intellectual property used or displayed are the property of their respective owners.